-Which is the best London airport for me?
+What's the best London airport for me to use?

 Courtesy London Luton Airport

-A pre-booked taxi costs from around £50, with a black cab costing around £100 depending on traffic.
+Again, a pre-booked taxi is also an option.
 Luton Airport is next to the M1 motorway, so traffic can get heavy, especially during early mornings and evenings.

 The airport itself is basic, with a lack of ample seating space after clearing security.
 The preponderance of budget airlines such as Easyjet means that a lot of flights leave very early, with crowds building from around 4 a.m.